For every adult, switching jobs is one of the greatest challenges, as it involves lots of risks and stress.

 Simple things like: appropriate clothes, turned off cell phone and usage of deodorant, on contrary, may help you to make a good impression.

-Always remember that non-verbal signals will also have impact on your interviewer, so you need to make them as clear and simple, as possible.
+Always remember that non-verbal signals and body language will also have impact on your interviewer, so you need to make them as clear and simple, as possible.

 10. Thank your interviewer by email or in person